 Replying to Specific Threads in Slack

 As a Sympli user, were you already using Sympli’s integration with Slack?
 If so, do you think the threaded messaging feature helps teams keep track of design issues?
-If not, maybe you’ll considering try it out to see if it yields better results!
+If not, maybe you’ll consider trying it out to see if it yields better results!